Skip to content

 • An SQL agent acts by writing SELECT queries.

-• A deep agent acts by changing the filesystem — reading source files, patching them, running tests, looking at the output.
+• A deep agent acts by changing the filesystem — reading source files, patching them, running them, looking at the output.

 That makes deep agents a fit for tasks where the answer cannot be expressed in a single output: it has to exist somewhere in a workspace by the time the loop ends.
-Bug fixes, refactors, scaffolds, data-wrangling pipelines, exploratory code reviews — anything where "the result is some new state on disk" is the right ending.
+Bug fixes, refactors, scaffolds, data-wrangling pipelines, exploratory code reviews — anything where "the result is some new state in the workspace" is the right ending.

-synalinks.DeepAgent wraps a FunctionCallingAgent and pre-wires six tools, all bound to a single working directory you supply:
+synalinks.DeepAgent wraps a FunctionCallingAgent and pre-wires seven tools, all bound to a single working directory you supply:

 Tool Purpose

 read_file(path, offset, limit) Line-paginated file read.
-Output is prefixed with line numbers (cat -n style), so the LM can cite line numbers later without re-reading.
+Output carries 1-based start_line / end_line, so the LM can cite line numbers later without re-reading.

-write_file(path, content) Create or overwrite a file.
-Gated by allow_write.
+write_file(path, content) Create or overwrite a file (in the overlay).

-edit_file(path, old_string, new_string) Replace an exact substring; rejects 0 or 2+ occurrences so the LM has to add surrounding context to disambiguate.
-Gated by allow_write.
+edit_file(path, old, new) Replace an exact substring; rejects 0 or 2+ occurrences so the LM has to add surrounding context to disambiguate (pass replace_all=True to override).

 Two design choices are worth highlighting:

 1. Line-paginated reads, line-numbered output. read_file does not return character-offset slices.
-It returns lines — each prefixed with a 1-based line number.
+It returns lines — with 1-based start_line / end_line markers.
 The model thinks in terms of lines, edits are usually targeted at a line, so the read tool's output should match.
-The line numbers also mean a model can read_file once and then edit_file referencing the exact line it just saw, without re-reading to confirm.
+The line numbers also mean a model can read_file once and then edit_file referencing the exact text it just saw, without re-reading to confirm.
+Page through long files with offset / limit.

 The Security Model